 Monitoring organic search results is essential for measuring SEO success.
 But in some cases, organic search may be just one step in a lengthy customer journey.

 To find out how SEO factors into your typical buyer journey, use Google Analytics conversion path reports.
-This report shows various paths your customers take, including the channels and number of touchpoints.
+This report shows various paths your customers take, including channels and the number of touchpoints.

 “We rely heavily on Google Analytics, as it allows us to track and analyze user journeys across multiple channels,” shares Jas Banwait Gill, Growth Manager at SwagMagic.
-“By setting up conversion goals and e-commerce tracking, we can see how various channels, such as organic search, Google Ads, and social media, contribute to conversions.”
+“By setting up conversion goals and ecommerce tracking, we can see how various channels, such as organic search, Google Ads, and social media, contribute to conversions.”

 As an example, they recently ran a campaign to promote their customized corporate gift packages.
 Through multi-channel attribution, they discovered that although their SEO efforts initially introduced users to their platform, it was often social media and email marketing that played a crucial role in nurturing and eventually closing the loop.